Michigan Learning Communities (MLC)

 Michigan Research and Discovery Scholars (MRADS) (formerly Michigan Research Community)

-We strive to support our students and faculty on the frontlines of learning and research; to steward our planet, our community, our campus.
-To do this, MLC needs you—because the world needs Victors.
+We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
+To do this, MLC needs your support.